 s

-What it is: Pay $1 (or more) to wear jeans, hats, or themed outfits.
+What it is: Students pay a small fee to wear jeans, hats, or themed outfits instead of their usual attire.

 s